jesstierney/pliocene-da/README.md

 ### reconstructions
 This folder holds the function `exportReconstruction`.
 This function exports assimilation outputs from the DASH toolbox to NetCDF.
 It regrids assimilated state vector variables back onto spatial grids, and combines outputs from preindustrial, mid-Pliocene, and early-Pliocene time slices.
 The folder may also hold NetCDF `.nc` files with pre-built reconstructions.

+### dGMST.m
+This function allows you to calculate delta GMST between two pre-processed climate model runs.
+GMST is computed from the tas (near surface air temperature) field using a latitude-weighted spatial mean.

+### network-experiments
+This folder holds functions that quickly produce a number of reconstructions using different experimental configurations.
+The contents include:

+* `runNetworkExperiments.m`: A utility function that generates reconstructions each combination of (1) all proxies / UK-only, and (2) annual / seasonal Mediterranean UK records.
+* `noCOSMOS.m`: Runs the experiments using priors selected from PlioMIP2 runs, excluding COSMOS.
+* `cesmOnly.m`: Runs the experiments using priors selected from CESM runs.
+Excludes runs with perturbed cloud physics resulting in unrealistic delta GMST values.

+To use these functions, you should enter `noCOSMOS` or `cesmOnly` in the MATLAB console.
+Note that you must first generate the ensembles, estimates, and R error variances detailed in [runAnalysis.m](#runAnalysism) before you will be able to use these functions.

 ### localization
 This folder holds the function `testLocalization`.
 This function performs a series of single-proxy knockout validation experiments for a set of localization radii in a particular time slice.
 Proxy validation values are exported to a NetCDF file.
 The folder may also hold NetCDF `.nc` files with pre-computed localization tests.

-### dGMST.m
-This function allows you to calculate delta GMST between two pre-processed climate model runs.
-GMST is computed from the tas (near surface air temperature) field using a latitude-weighted spatial mean.